Skip to Content

 2. Privacy — if T has no whitelist, B must not be private.

-3. Whitelist — if T declares allowed_blocks, B must be in that list.
+3. Whitelist — if the target declares allowed_blocks, B must be in that list.
+For containers inside a layout block, the container’s list takes precedence over the layout block schema’s list.
 A whitelisted target shows exactly its listed blocks (private blocks included).

 Empty/absent allowed_blocks means no restriction: all public, template-compatible blocks are accepted; private blocks are hidden.